thebithead/nuodb-operator/README.md

 `kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-literal=nuodb.lic=""`

-To apply a NuoDB Enterprise Edition (EE) license file to a system running a CE license,
+To apply a NuoDB Enterprise Edition (EE) license file to a running NuoDB database system that is using a CE license,

-obtain your license file from your NuoDB Sales or Support representative and copy the file to `nuodb.lic`, then run
+obtain your EE license file from your NuoDB Sales or Support representative and copy the file to `nuodb.lic`, then run

 ```
 kubectl delete configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE